A new national group of leading American Muslims and American Jews coming together to advocate for issues of common

 Imam Talib M. ShareefImam Talib M. Shareef

 Imam Talib M. Shareef is President and Imam of the historic Nation’s Mosque, Masjid Muhammad, a prominent African American mosque in Washington, D.C.
 He is the vice chair and national chaplain of the Muslim Veterans Association, after having served in the U.S. Air Force for over 30 years.
 He participated as the primary Imam in the Abuja Peace Declaration organized by the International Global Peace Foundation and the Institute for Peace and Conflict Resolution in Nigeria.
 He is President of the Interfaith Conference of Metropolitan Washington, and was the first Imam with military service to offer a prayer at an opening session of the U.S. Congress.
 Under the high patronage of His Majesty Mohammed VI, the King of Morocco, Imam Shareef received the Kingdom’s highest Royal Medal and honor for his outstanding interfaith leadership.
 He has been honored at the White House and has spoken at the Pentagon, the Department of Homeland Security, and at peace conventions in Northern Ireland, South America, South Korea, and South Africa.

 Arsalan SulemanArsalan Suleman

-Arsalan Suleman is a non-resident fellow at the Institute for the Study of Diplomacy at Georgetown University, and was previously U.S. Special Envoy to the Organization of Islamic Cooperation.
+Arsalan Suleman is a Counsel in Foley Hoag LLP’s International Litigation & Arbitration Practice.
+He primarily advises sovereign States and State-owned companies in North Africa, the Middle East, and Central, South and Southeast Asia.
+Arsalan is also a non-resident fellow at the Institute for the Study of Diplomacy at Georgetown University, and was previously U.S. Special Envoy to the Organization of Islamic Cooperation (OIC).
 In that role he engaged with the OIC, its member countries, and relevant civil society leaders on key foreign policy issues, and worked to deepen and expand partnerships in areas of mutual interest, such as human rights, countering violent extremism, health, education, entrepreneurship, and science and technology.
-He previously served as Counselor for Multilateral Affairs at the State Department, where he focused on global human rights policy related to freedom of expression and freedom of religion in the Middle East, North Africa, and South and Central Asia.
+He previously served as Counselor for Multilateral Affairs at the State Department.

 Dr. Sayyid M. SyeedDr.
 Sayyid M. Syeed